Nexus-Mods/game-oblivionremastered/README.md

 There are 2 tools which are automatically downloaded and installed to help with modding this game.

 - [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) - a generic mod loading and scripting system for Unreal Engine games
-- [UnrealPakTool](https://github.com/allcoolthingsatoneplace/UnrealPakTool) - enables reading of PAK file contents to help us determine what type of mod and where it needs to be deployed

 # Mod Management